corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/getting-started/reset-csde.md

 The instructions in this section use the following terms:
 * `project-root-dir` — the project directory of the Intellij project contained in the repo.
-   For example, if you have git-cloned the `corda/CSDE-cordapp-template-kotlin` to `/Users/charlie.smith/DevWork/DevExWork` then `<project-root-dir>` is `/Users/charlie.smith/DevWork/DevExWork/CSDE-cordapp-template-kotlin`.
+   For example, if you git-cloned the `corda/CSDE-cordapp-template-kotlin` to `/Users/charlie.smith/DevWork/DevExWork` then `<project-root-dir>` is `/Users/charlie.smith/DevWork/DevExWork/CSDE-cordapp-template-kotlin`.
 * `user-home` — the user home directory.
    * On Windows, this is typically something like `C:\Users\Charlie.Smith`.
    * On MacOS, this is typically something like `/Users/charlie.smith`.